devoplab/jdbc-verify/oracle-db-docker/README.md

 Resolving deltas: 100% (5173/5173), done.
 ```

+4. Download the Oracel DB installer from [Oracle Technology Network](http://www.oracle.com/technetwork/database/enterprise-edition/downloads/index.html) and put into the dockerfile directory.
+The download installer is form Enterprise Edition and Standard Edition.
+I was not able to use it to build 18c Express.

 ### Build

-1. Use [create-oracle-183-std-image.sh](./create-oracle-183-std-image.sh) to create a 18.2 Standard Edition Database.
+1. Use [create-oracle-183-std-image.sh](./create-oracle-183-std-image.sh) to create a 18.3 Standard Edition Database.
 The script needs one parameter for the path to the OracleDatabase/SingleInstance/dockerfiles directory that downloaded in previous step.

 ```console
 [nzhang@oc6541620688 oracle-db-docker]$ ./create-oracle-183-std-image.sh \